-Financial assets can be transferred between the different categories (other than POCI) depending on their relative increase in credit risk since initial recognition.
+Financial assets can be transferred between the different categories depending on their relative increase in credit risk since initial recognition.
 Financial instruments are transferred out of stage 2 if their credit risk is no longer considered to be significantly increased since initial recognition based on the assessments described above.
-Except for renegotiated loans, financial instruments are transferred out of stage 3 when they no longer exhibit any evidence of credit impairment as described above.
-Renegotiated loans that are not POCI will continue to be in stage 3 until there is sufficient evidence to demonstrate a significant reduction in the risk of non-payment of future cash flows, observed over a minimum one-year period and there are no other indicators of impairment.

-- 34. Financial Risk Management (continued)

-- (b) Credit Risk (continued)

-- (iii) Credit risk measurement and analysis (continued)
+- (b) Credit risk (continued) - (iii) Credit risk measurement and analysis (continued)